samanvayavats/weatherApp/README.md

 # weatherApp
-This is my first Git repo and and this is and weather app
+This is my first Git repo and and this is an weather app